thomas-lamiaux/coq/doc/plugin_tutorial/README.md

-How to write plugins in Coq
+How to write plugins in Rocq
 ===========================

-This document describes how to extend Coq by writing plugins in the [OCaml](https://ocaml.org/) functional programming language.
+This document describes how to extend Rocq by writing plugins in the [OCaml](https://ocaml.org/) functional programming language.
 Before writing a plugin, you should consider whether easier approaches can achieve your goal.
 It is often easier to use an